lifaon74/rx-dom/examples/tutoral.md

 - use `>`, or your css may leak on child components
 - avoid applying style to other components (like `body`)

-ℹ️ by choice `rx-dom` doesn't use the shadow DOM (we may easily activate this feature later, if the community asks for it).
+ℹ️ `rx-dom` supports partially the shadow DOM, but we strongly discourage its usage now.
 Indeed, the shadow DOM forces encapsulation, but we often encounter the need to style child components from a parent component.
+We're awaiting on [Constructable Stylesheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) to go further.

 #### Step 4 - create your component